New York, California and other states plan for reopening as coronavirus crisis eases

 Regardless of the death toll, continued difficulties in ramping up diagnostic testing pose a major hurdle for public health experts in determining at what point it is safe enough to relax social distancing measures.

-New York City Health Commissioner Dr. Oxiris Barbot acknowledged a “tightening” of the supply chain for the special nasal swabs needed in coronavirus testing, and said it was part of a “national and international challenge” to ramp up testing.
+New York City Health Commissioner Dr. Oxiris Barbot acknowledged a “tightening” of the supply chain for the nasal swabs needed in coronavirus testing, and said it was part of a “national and international challenge” to ramp up testing.

-Chris Sununu, the Republican governor of New Hampshire, said testing for the coronavirus had improved “but we don’t have enough.
-Nobody has enough.”

-“There’s just a limited supply for a massive amount of demand,” Sununu told CNN.

-Reporting by Maria Caspani and Jessica Resnick-Ault in New York; Additional reporting by Doina Chiacu and Lisa Lambert in Washington, Nathan Layne in Wilton, Connecticut, and Dan Whitcomb in Los Angeles; Writing by Grant McCool; Editing by Bill Tarrant, Cynthia Osterman and Leslie Adler
+Reporting by Maria Caspani and Jessica Resnick-Ault in New York; Additional reporting by Doina Chiacu and Lisa Lambert in Washington, Nathan Layne in Wilton, Connecticut, and Dan Whitcomb in Los Angeles; Writing by Grant McCool; Editing by Bill Tarrant, Cynthia Osterman, Leslie Adler and Gerry Doyle